iobroker-community-adapters/ioBroker.frontier_silicon/README.md

 - (pdbjjens) New: Re-establish session if network connection is lost
 - (pdbjjens) New: Remove obsolete unit testing
 - (pdbjjens) Fix: Prevent crashes if radio device is not reachable

-### 0.0.11 (2023-03-30) 2023 maintenance release

-- (pdbjjens) New: Transfer of adapter to community
-- (pdbjjens) New: Updated dependencies
-- (pdbjjens) New: Use adapter-dev instead of gulp translate
-- (pdbjjens) Fix: Prevent js-controller >=3.2.x warnings regarding non-existent objects and typeErrors

 ## Legal Notices